swidler/roam-python/README.md

 	object directory (DMP_obj_<timestamp>) for use in the permutstat function.

     Permute is followed by the permutstat function, which calculates the statistical significance of the results of the permute step.

+    -dpi pickled DMR permutation file for use in permutstat

     It outputs a text file in the dump directory (pstat_<timestamp>.txt) with the resulting statistics and p-values.

     The plotmethylation function creates a scatter plot of the mean methylation in each